 Accreditation is quite a complicated subject to fully understand.
 We are happy to meet prospective students and fully explain this & other topics.
 Please email us at [email protected] to book a meeting.

-The accreditation process is where a public or government organisation:
+Accreditation is a process where a public or government organisation:

-Is only the accreditation important in choosing a massage school and course?
+Is only accreditation important in choosing a massage school?

 No!
-Accreditation sets only the minimum requirement.
-You need a balance between a recognized accreditation that will open doors for you and a great course that will give you all the knowledge and skills you need.
+Accreditation sets only the minimum requirements.
+You need a balance between a recognised accreditation that will open doors for you and a great course that will give you all the knowledge and skills you need.

-Also, each school has a different ethos, a different way of teaching and different tutors, and that makes a big difference.
-So we highly recommend you come and meet us.
+Also, each school has a different ethos, way of teaching and tutors, which makes a big difference.

 Bodyology evaluates several UK massage accreditation professional bodies to find the most suitable one.